A joint venture comprising an international Australian contractor and a Japanese contractor.

-At this point Quantum International was invited to address the extension of time issue.
+At this point Tungsten Capital was invited to address the extension of time issue.
 The question of entitlement was made all the more complicated by claims received by the employer from interface contractors and their revised requirements.

 Our appointment came at the end of phase one of the works.

 The main challenge we faced was how to demonstrate the impact any one of the events complained of had or was likely to have upon as many as 22 key dates under the contract.

 For example: how did a delay within the southern approach to the tunnel impact, if at all, the key dates?

 After first gaining an understanding of the issues, we identified the need to produce claims in what we called work phases.